SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Instead, they rely on plant-based ingredients and natural minerals to absorb moisture and neutralize odor-causing bacteria.

-Unlike antiperspirants, which block sweat glands with aluminum compounds, natural deodorants allow your body to do what it was designed to do — sweat.
+Unlike antiperspirants, which block sweat glands with aluminum compounds, natural deodorants allow your body to do what it was designed to do: sweat.
 But they keep you smelling fresh in the process.

-The 11 Best Natural Deodorants For Women In 2026
+The Best Non-Toxic Deodorants Of 2026

 price